- Market Segments

 While producing fewer overall pages, commercial printers today seek a business model that delivers pages with higher value.
 Many have implemented new applications and tools — namely, web-to-print (W2P) automation, customized short-run printing, photographic products, versioned collateral, and personalized URLs designed to sustain engagement with end customers.

-The global print industry generates US$901 billion in annual revenue and analysts forecast growth to US$980 billion by 2018.
-Strong growth in in China, India Brazil, Mexico and Russia is in contrast to contraction in North America and Western Europe.
-In 2014, China will overtake the United States as the world’s largest print market in print volume terms and in constant value terms in 2018.1
+The global print industry generates US$901 billion in annual revenue and analysts forecast an increase to US$980 billion by 2018.
+Strong growth in China, India Brazil, Mexico and Russia is in contrast to contraction in North America and Western Europe.
+China will overtake the United States as the world’s largest print market in print volume terms and in constant value terms in 2018.1

 1. Dr. Sean Smyth, "The Future of Global Printing to 2018," Pira International Ltd., p.
 4.